Antisemitism in Spain

+Antisemitism in Spain is the expression through words or actions of an ideology of hatred towards Jews on Spanish soil.

+History

+Anti-Judaism in Medieval Iberia

-Antisemitism in Spain has its roots in Christian anti-Judaism which began with the expansion of Christianity on the Iberian Peninsula during the rule of the Roman Empire.
-Its first violent manifestation occurred in the brutal persecution of Jews in Visigothic Hispania.
-During the Middle Ages, Jews in Islamic-occupied Spain, Al-Andalus, were designated as dhimmis, and, despite occasional violent outbursts such as the 1066 Granada massacre, they were granted protection to profess their religion in exchange of abiding to certain conditions that limited their rights in relation to Muslims.
-After the Almoravid invasion in the 11th century, the situation of the Jewish population in Muslim territory worsened, and during the Almohad invasion of the peninsula, many Jews fled to the northern Christian kingdoms, the eastern Mediterranean and the more tolerant Muslim areas in North Africa.
+Christian anti-Judaism began with the expansion of Christianity on the Iberian Peninsula during the rule of the Roman Empire.
+Its first violent manifestation occurred in the persecution of Jews in Visigothic Hispania.
+During the Middle Ages, Jews in al-Andalus, the Muslim-ruled Iberian Peninsula, were designated dhimmis, a protected class in Islam.
+Despite occasional violent outbursts such as the 1066 Granada massacre, Jews were granted protection to profess their religion in exchange for abiding to certain conditions that limited their rights concerning Muslims.

+After the Almoravid invasion from Morocco in the 11th century, the situation of the Jewish population in Muslim territory worsened.
+During the invasion of the extremist Zahiri-ruled Almohad Caliphate of North Africa, many Jews fled to the northern Christian kingdoms, the Eastern Mediterranean, and the parts of North Africa outside of Almohad control.